apezel/broccoli-clext/README.md

 broccoli-build-helper build --output=destination --environment=(development|production) --watch
 ```

---watch uses the `broccoli-sane-watcher` watcher to look for change in your project root.
+--watch uses the `broccoli-sane-watcher` watcher to look for changes in your project root.

 ## License